badosa/JSON-stat/README.md

 ## Test suite and documentation

 To test this library, check the *JSON-stat Test Suite* page: http://json-stat.org/test/suite/.
-That page also serve as *documentation*.
+That page also serves as *documentation*.

 This toolkit is also used in the *JSON-stat Test* page: http://json-stat.org/test/ and in the *JSON-stat Dataviz* page: http://json-stat.org/dataviz/.